Sporting Clube de Goa's Shanon Viegas hopes to shine in Portugal | Goal.com

 "His name was recommended by Nuno to Joao Correia who was the head coach of the first team," the former Vasco SC coach added, as Shanon returned to India to represent Sporting Clube de Goa in the AIFF (All India Football Federation) U-18 Elite League and the Goa Pro League in the 2019-20 season.

 A confident Shanon, who is one of the tallest youngsters in India at 6'2", feels that it was just reward for his hardwork.
 "It was a move which I wasn't surprised of.
 I know how I play and what I can offer to the club.
-It is a historical club which is situated right in the middle of the beautiful city of Lisbon.
-This is just the start of a long journey.
+It is a historical club which is situated right in the middle of the beautiful city of Lisbon," he told Goal.

+"This is just the start of a long journey.
 I have just turned 18 and I can't let my focus go astray.
 I have got this opportunity with the help of my father and Mr. Elvis.
-I'm grateful and I will try my best to make the best of it," he expressed to Goal.
+I'm grateful and I will try my best to make the best of it."

 Shanon is a product of the Sporting Goa’s youth development program, right from the time the club began their academy in 2010 and has been part of the U-12 to U-16 teams before joining the AIFF Academy in 2017.
 He won the 2013-14 GFA (Goa Football Association) U-14 League with Sporting Goa besides helping Don Bosco lift the Sporting U-12 trophy and emerge champions at the St Dominic Savio all-Goa inter-school football tournament in his formative years.